Preparing for study

 We regularly ask our students for feedback so that we can improve the programme but we also ask them what advice they would give to students who haven't yet started.
 Here are a few of their comments:

-As a student who had no inkling or clue as to any web design/coding before the course began I would recommend prospective students to buy the required books and start reading the required chapters straight away, before the course begins.
+As a student who had no inkling or clue as to any web design/coding before the course began I would recommend prospective students buy the required books and start reading straight away, before the course begins.

-I wish I had previously read the book I have used the most since the beginning of the programme: Essential Guide to CSS and HTML Web Design (Craig Grannell).
-I bought this book when the programme started and I think it would have been easier to assimilate the content of the Webpage Design course if I had studied this book before the start of the programme.
-Something that helped me a lot was the HTML Dog step by step tutorials, I've done most of them and it was great to practice the basics of coding.
-I'd pick another book that was recommended in class, The Web Designer's Idea Book (Patrick McNeil) which is also a great book for layout inspiration.
-HTML 5 for Web Designers by Jeremy Keith I considered very good reading as well.
+A book that was recommended in class, The Web Designer's Idea Book (Patrick McNeil) is a great book for layout inspiration.
 Something I should have done is to start reading .net Magazine before the programme began.
 I've been reading articles constantly from A List Apart and subscribed to the newsletter at Sitepoint; those are, in my opinion, the best websites and I think the sooner new students get to know them the better.

 Get yourself setup with a decent laptop and key software before the course starts as there's not much time to mess about once its underway.

 I learned Photoshop in the two months before I started.
 Absolutely essential.
-Also, knowledge about how a text editor such as Dreamweaver works is good to know too.
+Also, knowledge about how a text editor such as Sublime Text works is good to know too.